dvarrui/trusted-number/docs/create.md

 num2 = TrustedNumber.new(-2.3)
 ```

-## 2. Create TrustedNumber numbers for other bases.
+## 2. Create numbers for other bases.

 ```ruby
 require_relative "trusted-number"